MohammedBoure/Shoppica-BackEnd/docs/en/order_item.md

 ### Endpoint: `/order_items`
 ### Method: `POST`
 ### Description
-Creates a new order item for a specified order.
+Adds a new item to an existing order.
 This endpoint is restricted to admin users only.

 ### Authentication
 - Requires a valid session with admin privileges (`@admin_required`).